 The comprehensiveness of these responses is complicated by the lack of information provided and short notice to the County on this matter.
-Since the receipt of these applications, County staff has researched these properties and a host of issues has arisen which will be discussed in more detail, with each of the four topics the Bureau requested information on being addressed separately below.
+Staff's comments are intended to ensure that any potential demands on infrastructure and services will continue to be met for constituents throughout the area.
+Since the receipt of these applications, County staff, in exercising its due diligence, has researched these properties and a host of issues has arisen which will be discussed in more detail, with each of the four topics the Bureau requested information on being addressed separately below.